Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Saving

-When you start using PicoScope in your workshop, you can save a number of configurations - e.g. a configuration for checking injectors, another for relative compression, etc. to allow you to quickly change to a new test setup.
+When you use PicoScope in your workshop, you can save a number of configurations — e.g. a configuration for checking injectors, another for relative compression, etc. to allow you to quickly change to a new test setup.
 You can use the Save Icon at the top to save the scope setup and to save the current waveform.
 Once you have clicked the Save Icon, you can choose the File Type to save.

 If you enter all the required info, you can also upload your waveform to the PicoScope Waveform Library for PicoScope to share your waveform and comments on it with PicoScope Users around the World.